rylew2/portfolio-rylew/content/project/card-game.md

 ## Frontend App

-I first built the frontend app (without any GraphQL) and a sort of mocked deck.
+I first built the frontend app (without any GraphQL) with all the state (deck, hand, aces left) as in-memory data.
 The time consuming part here was setting up all the CSS - especially for intricate pieces like the card suit (club/ace/heart/diamond in different orientations), the card animation and rotation, and the overall layout.

-https://card-game-frontend.vercel.app/
+The standalone frontend app is here: https://card-game-frontend.vercel.app/

 #### CSS/Design

 Since the look and feel was not an area I wanted to perfect, I tried to speed things by using Tailwind utility classes (usually inline).
-I'm typically used to a more established design system setup with larger projects, but I found simplifying things in this area got me to more of the front end state management issues faster.
+I'm typically used to a more established design system setup with larger projects, but I found simplifying CSS in this area got me to more of the front end state management issues faster.

 Simlarly with the animation and rotation - I quickly gave a bit of a curve to make the hand look like it was dealt, added some opacity animations as cards were "dealt" into place on the board, and added confettie animation (3rd party package) for the win state.

 #### React/state considerations

-Typically `useState` suffices for a small app like this, but I wanted some experience with `redux-toolkit` - so I spent some time reading their [excellent docs](https://redux-toolkit.js.org/tutorials/typescript) to help bootstrap the setup of typescript friendly action creators and a test setup file that made it easy to mock the redux store so I could test any state.
+Typically `useState` suffices for a small app like this, but I wanted some experience with `redux-toolkit` - so I spent some time reading their [excellent docs](https://redux-toolkit.js.org/tutorials/typescript) to help bootstrap the setup of typescript friendly action creators and a test setup file that made it easy to mock the redux store so I could test any game state.

-The store itself was fairly straightforward with 2 actions (`deal` and `reset`), and 2 reducers with the same name. `Reset` simply returns the deck to 47 cards (with 5 having been randomly dealt to the user). `Deal` will try to deal a new hand and determine what state that new hand will indicate.
+The store itself was fairly straightforward with 2 actions (`deal` and `reset`), and 2 reducers with the same name.
+The `Reset` action simply returns the deck to 47 cards (with 5 having been randomly dealt to the user). `Deal` will try to deal a new hand and determine what state that new hand will confer.

 The store's `deal` reducer: